One of the most common questions I get asked: does drinking water really help me lose weight? If so, how much do I really have to drink?

 One thing to keep in mind is negative water.

 If you drink coffee, tea, soda, energy drinks or even juice, these do not count as water.
-In fact, these are actually negative water.
-So for every 1 cup of coffee you drink, have 2 glasses of water.
+In fact, these are what I call “negative water” and each cup counts against your daily 8 (8 oz) of pure water intake.

 To combat negative water: for every 1 cup of coffee, tea or soda you drink, add +1 additional glass of water.

 If you’re struggling with drinking enough water, try using a water bottle with measurement markers.